Metric Glossary — Canonical Definitions for Every Admaxxer KPI

 Does Admaxxer's Net Profit subtract COGS?

 Not in v1.
 Admaxxer's Net Profit is currently total_revenue - total_ad_spend — a marketing P&L view, not a full P&L. The honest framing is more useful than a half-built full Net Profit that silently treats missing COGS as zero.
 When Admaxxer ships the COGS / expense ledger UI, the formula will update inside the same column name so dashboards stay stable.
-TripleWhale's fuller Net Profit subtracts COGS, shipping, gateway fees, and taxes; Admaxxer's cash_turnover tile (revenue minus taxes minus spend minus returns) is the closer-to-finance variant we currently surface.
+TripleWhale's fuller Net Profit subtracts COGS, shipping, gateway fees, and taxes; Datafast does not surface a Net Profit tile at all (no spend, no COGS, no expense ledger).
+Admaxxer's cash_turnover tile (revenue minus taxes minus spend minus returns) is the closer-to-finance variant currently surfaced.

 Bounce Rate is the share of sessions where the visitor's pageview count for that session was exactly one.
 Formula: (single_pageview_sessions / total_sessions) * 100.
-Computed by the web_current node of summary_kpis.pipe using countDistinctIf(session_id, pv_in_session = 1) over a window function partitioned by session.
-Matches TripleWhale's "single-page sessions / total sessions" definition.
+All three tools agree on the formula.
+Admaxxer computes it via the the session stream of the revenue rollup using countDistinctIf(session_id, pv_in_session = 1).
+TripleWhale uses "single-page sessions / total sessions".
+Datafast surfaces the same metric on the Web Analytics view but explicitly deprioritizes it as a "vanity metric" in marketing copy.

 How does Admaxxer compute CAPI Match Rate?